inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/209-create-a-new-vector-layer.rst

 - Click on the :guilabel:`Toggle Editing` button:

 .. image:: /static/training/beginner/qgis-inasafe/image182.*
-   :align:center
+   :align: center

 - If you can’t find this button, check that the Digitizing toolbar is enabled.
   There should be a check mark next to the :menuselection:`View ‣ Toolbars ‣ Digitizing` menu entry.
 - Once you are in edit mode, the digitizing tools will become active: